-Payment Models Research (PMR) Discussions and Materials
+Payment Models Research Discussions and Materials

-The proposal to replace RUG-IV as the case mix adjustment model has its origin in a payment models research project CMS embarked on in 2013.
-That year CMS contracted with Acumen, LLC, a firm specializing in policy research and analytics, to manage the Skilled Nursing Facility Payment Models Research (SNF PMR) Project.
+The proposal to replace RUG-IV as the case mix adjustment model has its origin in the PMR project CMS embarked on in 2013.
+That year CMS contracted with Acumen, LLC, a firm specializing in policy research and analytics, to manage the Skilled Nursing Facility PMR (SNF PMR) Project.
 The SNF PMR was comprised of several phases.
-The first phase reviewed past research studies and policy issues related to SNF Prospective Payment System (PPS) therapy payment and examined options for improving or replacing the current system of paying for SNF therapy services.
+The first phase reviewed past research studies and policy issues related to SNF PPS therapy payment and examined options for improving or replacing the current system of paying for SNF therapy services.